 How To Renew Your DACA Status

 To begin, gather your old DACA paperwork, the most current versions of the DACA forms, your passport pictures, and the $495 application fee for your DACA renewal.
-Then, check to see if you’re eligible to use our web app to prepare your renewal application forms for free and get support from our team.

 Step 1: Find Your Most Recent DACA Paperwork